 DAVID LUDWIG: Nice to be with you.

-AUTHOR: I think it's a huge problem.
-Pretty much anywhere I go people ask me, how do they get their kids to eat vegetables, eat fruits, expand their diets.
+SAMPSON: I think it's a huge problem.
+Pretty much anywhere I go, people ask me, how do they get their kids to eat vegetables, eat fruits, expand their diets.

-AUTHOR: Well, I think it's - a lot of people don't agree with me but I think it's negative messaging.
-If you say to somebody, just take one bite I think the implication is that they shouldn't take a second bite.
+SAMPSON: Well, I think it's - a lot of people don't agree with me, but I think it's negative messaging.
+If you say to somebody, just take one bite, I think the implication is that they shouldn't take a second bite.
 So I think if you say, wow, this is fantastic, that's just a better message.

-AUTHOR: Exactly.
+SAMPSON: Exactly.
 I mean, what we saw with the family that we worked with was that it was really transformational.
-One of the four-year-old twins really wouldn't eat anything.
+One of the 4-year-old twins really wouldn't eat anything.

-AUTHOR: Yes, exactly.
-And once he started shopping where the parents were saying, choose a vegetable, choose a fruit, they then brought it home and he helped cut it up and he helped cook it.
+SAMPSON: Yes, exactly.
+And once he started shopping - where the parents were saying, choose a vegetable, choose a fruit, they then brought it home; and he helped cut it up, and he helped cook it.
 And he now seems almost radically the other way.

-AUTHOR: They do take longer but at Chop Chop we like to say, if you teach your kids to cook now, they'll be making you dinner later.
+SAMPSON: They do take longer but at Chop Chop, we like to say, if you teach your kids to cook now, they'll be making you dinner later.